CapHuman: Capture Your Moments in Parallel Universes

 \subsection{Ablation Studies}

 We perform the ablation studies on a small subset with 10 identities to study the effectiveness of our design. \paragraph{Effect of global and local identity features.} We investigate the importance of global and local features for identity preservation.
 In Table~\ref{tab:ab_feat}, we present the identity similarity comparison.
 As expected, both global and local identity features contribute to identity preservation.
 The performance drops when removing the global or local feature individually.
 Furthermore, we illustrate the effectiveness of the identity features in Figure~\ref{fig:ab_id}.
 We can observe that our model cannot preserve the individual identity if no identity features are involved during the image generation.
 With the global identity feature, we can recognize the identity basically.
-Additionally, the local feature complements the details and enhances the facial fidelity.

-\paragraph{Effect of the number $N$ in the local identity feature.} We study the effect of the number $N$ in the local identity feature.
+Additionally, the local feature complements the details and enhances the facial fidelity. \paragraph{Effect of the number $N$ in the local identity feature.} We study the effect of the number $N$ in the local identity feature.
 As reported in Table~\ref{tab:ab_ntokens}, we find the compression of the local identity feature can hurt the performance of identity preservation.
-This indicates the local feature captures rich local facial details.
 It is better to make full use of the local identity features in human face image generation.